-These melt in your mouth Maple Shortbread Cookies are buttery, with just a touch of maple syrup to add a little more sweetness.
+These melt-in-your-mouth Maple Shortbread Cookies are buttery cookies sliced into bars, made with just a touch of maple sugar to add a little more sweetness.

 SAVE THIS EASY MAPLE SHORTBREAD COOKIE RECIPE TO YOUR FAVORITE PINTEREST BOARD!

-You’ll need these ingredients to make your maple cookies:
+You’ll need these simple ingredients to make your maple cookies:

 - All-purpose flour